 When visiting Israel it is a pity to miss out on one of the Seven Wonders of the World, the ancient city of Petra which is just across the border in the Kingdom of Jordan.
 Here is a brief guide about how to make the trip from Israel to Petra and back again in as little as one day (although you could stay overnight in Jordan if you preferred).
 Since the signing of a Peace Treaty in 1994 the Israelis and Jordanians have a neighborly relationship and Israelis as well as tourists who are guests in Israel are free to cross the border for a day or more.
 Some visitors even choose to extend their visit and go on to the Jordanian capital of Amman before returning to Israel.

-Three border crossings connect Israel and Jordan: the Sheikh Hussein crossing, Allenby (king Hussein) crossing and the Wadi Arava crossing in Eilat.
+Three border crossings connect Israel and Jordan: the Sheikh Hussein crossing, Allenby (King Hussein) crossing, and the Wadi Araba crossing in Eilat.

 1. Allenby Crossing (King Hussein Bridge Crossing)

 This is the nearest border crossing to Jerusalem, just an hour away; 5 km east of Jericho and 57km from Amman.
 The border crossing is open for travelers to Israel Sunday-Thursday 8 am-8 pm for entry and 8 am-2 pm for departures from Jordan plus Friday-Saturday 8 am-1 pm.
 The crossing operates throughout the year except for the Jewish Day of Atonement (Yom Kippur) and the Islamic Feast of the Sacrifice (Eid al-Adha).